Ismaestro/angular-example-app/README.md

 `npm run e2e` - Runs end to end tests

 `npm run e2e:home` - Runs end to end tests only for the home directory.
-There are more of this commands for development purposes
+There are more commands like this one, for development purposes

 `npm run build` - Builds the app for production